 Our collaborative way of creating has worked extremely well for us and while it may not be something a lot of designers would opt for, we found that we worked better when we are together, a fact that also contributed to the well-being of Alter Era.

-Super!
-Now, we love the use of prints that Alter Era inculcated within all the collections.
-Can you tell us something about the inspiration behind these prints and the color story used in the collections?
+We love the use of prints that Alter Era inculcated within all the collections.
+Can you tell us something about the inspiration behind these prints and the colour story used in the collections?